 La union regional

-In Mexico, La Unión Regional de Huatusco is a first-level cooperative owned by 2,000 families in the Veracruz state of Mexico.
-Formed in 1982, La Unión Regional is dedicated to producing certified organic and supporting their members through organic extension, women’s health and microlending programs.
-Representing the 2000 farmers in Mexico is La Union Regional's President, Rene Ixtla Herrera.
+In Mexico, La Unión Regional de Huatusco is a cooperative owned by 2,000 families in the Veracruz state of Mexico.
+Formed in 1982, La Unión Regional is dedicated to producing certified organic and supporting their members through organic extension, women’s health and regenerative agriculture training.
+La Union Regional's President, Rene Ixtla Herrera, serves on Pachamama's board of directors.

 Founded: 1982